LincolnZeng/Practical-Byzantine-Fault-Tolerance-In-Details/README.md

    * Round Change Timer Expires
    * Invalid PREPARE Message
    * Block Insertion Fails
-   * Catchup (not shown in the picture above): jumps out of round change loop is when it receives verified block(s) through peer synchronization.
+   * Catchup (not shown in the picture above): jumps out of round change loop when it receives verified block(s) through peer synchronization.

 How Round Change works:</br>
   1. When a verifier notices that one of the above conditions applies, it broadcasts a ROUND CHANGE message along with the proposed round number and waits for ROUND CHANGE messages from other validators.
 The proposed round number is selected based on following condition:
       * If the verifier has received ROUND CHANGE messages from its peers, it picks the largest round number which has F + 1 of ROUND CHANGE messages.
       * Otherwise, it picks 1 + current round number as the proposed round number.

  2. Whenever a verifier receives F + 1 of ROUND CHANGE messages on the same proposed round number, it compares the received one with its own.
-If the received is larger, the validator broadcasts ROUND CHANGE message again with the received number.
+If the received is larger, the verifier broadcasts ROUND CHANGE message again with the received number.
- 3. Upon receiving 2F + 1 of ROUND CHANGE messages on the same proposed round number, the validator exits the round change loop, calculates the new proposer, and then enters NEW ROUND state.
+ 3. Upon receiving 2F + 1 of ROUND CHANGE messages on the same proposed round number, the verifier exits the round change loop, calculates the new proposer, and then enters NEW ROUND state.

    (TO BE CONTINUED)